practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 ```

 Because we already have a rudimentary understanding of how `StructMap` works,
-and how to define named functions, we can skip over some of the boilerplate
+and how to define functions, we can skip over some of the boilerplate
 and get right to the good stuff:

 ```clojure